Threads for Care

 "My aim has been to take the secondhand, fast fashion garments that have no value and turn them into an entirely one off piece that will hopefully be looked after for years to come."

 Amy Laws is a local hand screen printer and applique artist who is reworking t-shirts, hoodies and shirts from our rag waste bins into a beautiful, bespoke new range.
-You can find Amy’s new Dorothy House collection in our Trowbridge Shires, Pop-Up, Argyle Street, Bath, Frome Clothes and Ubiety lifestyle stores from 15 September.
+You can find Amy’s new Dorothy House collection in Argyle Street, Bath, Frome Clothes and our Find Ubiety lifestyle store from 15 September.

 Sharon Goold, Eco Bunting